Nirvan007/Smart_Health_Monitoring_System/README.md

 ## Unique Features
 * Works on the Internet of Things, and hence health parameters of the user can be monitored from anywhere in the world with the help of an Internet connection.
-* Parameter monitoring using SEMACS Mobile App
+* Parameter monitoring using a Mobile App.
 * All health related data is stored and forwarded to the application in real-time using a Real-Time Database (RTDB) with the help of Google Firebase.
 * 1000 mAh lithium-ion battery that is rechargeable and gives a long battery backup.